 NOTE: Per 61.65(a)(1), must Hold at least a current private pilot certificate with an airplane rating to the instrument rating sought; Read more

 If you are learning to fly because you want to work as a pilot, this is a significant step for your professional preparation.
-McAir can help you meet minimum standards for commercial work including flight instruction, banner towing, commercial airline pilot and more.
-Commercial pilots are able to fly passengers for hire, transport cargo, or pursue a career as a flight instructor, charter pilot, airline pilot and much much more.
+McAir can help you train for the minimum standards required for commercial work including flight instruction, banner towing, commercial airline pilot*** and more.
+Commercial pilots are able to fly passengers for hire, transport cargo, or pursue a career as a flight instructor, charter pilot***, airline pilot*** and more.
 The sky is the limit!